-I’m a research lawyer with the Law Commission of Ontario, currently overseeing a law reform project on palliative and end-of-life care, and medical assistance in dying.
+I’m a research lawyer with the Law Commission of Ontario, currently leading a big law reform project of Ontario laws that shape palliative care, end-of-life care, and medical assistance in dying.
 We’ve consulted over 500 people at nearly 50 events since the summer of 2017!
-Check out the provincial discussion paper just released, or some of the Commission's other nifty projects.
+Check out the discussion paper, or some of LCO’s other nifty projects.

-Last year I helped Legal Aid Ontario launch their first province-wide Mental Health Strategy, following a multi-year consultation and development process.
+Earlier in 2016 I helped Legal Aid Ontario launch their first ever province-wide Mental Health Strategy, following a multi-year consultation and development process.
 The Strategy introduces big picture concepts and concrete improvements to make legal aid work better for people with mental health and addictions issues.
 A lot of great perspectives went into the multi-year strategy, so check it out.

 The other big one lately has been building political consensus about the need to protect innocent people from discrimination.
-We did a lot of work with the police over the last few years, and now the government is introducing legislation to make it stick.
+We did a lot of work with the police over the last few years, and the government introduced legislation to make it stick.
 Good stuff.

 Most recently I’ve taken a fancy to board gaming with the fam, enjoying new titles like Karuba and Santorini that are great for kids and adults alike.
-Looking forward to the spring so I can get back to the park with my 6 yr old and 2 yr old to the park and enjoy my mimosa in a thermos like the other parents.
+Looking forward to the spring so I can get back to the park with my 6 yr old and 2 yr old and enjoy my mimosa in a thermos like the other parents.